 Stub file syntax¶

-Stub files are written in normal Python 3 syntax, but generally leaving out runtime logic like variable initializers, function bodies, and default arguments, or replacing them with ellipses.
+Stub files are written in normal Python 3 syntax, but generally leaving out runtime logic like variable initializers, function bodies, and default arguments.

 stub file as three dots:

 # Variables with annotations do not need to be assigned a value. # So by convention, we omit them in the stub file. x: int # Function bodies cannot be completely removed.
 By convention, # we replace them with `...` instead of the `pass` statement. def func_1(code: str) -> int: ... # We can do the same with default arguments. def func_2(a: int, b: int = ...) -> int: ...

 It is always legal to use Python 3 syntax in stub files, even when writing Python 2 code.
 The example above is a valid stub file for both Python 2 and 3.

 The recommended style is to use ellipses to do so, just like in

 stub files.
 It is also considered stylistically acceptable to

 NotImplementedError in cases where the user of the